 A* grades may be used in borderline cases.

-If, having received your results, you wish to be considered for an alternative course, you should complete the Enquiry Form.
-Only one Enquiry Form should be submitted as multiple copies delay the processing of your request.
+If, having received your results, you wish to be considered for an alternative course, please complete an Enquiry Form.

 It is essential for applicants who receive changed course offers notified via UCAS Track to take the necessary action.
 If you fail to do so within five days, UCAS will decline the offer on your behalf.